-- Put on clean, non-sterile gloves upon entry into the patient room or care area. - Change gloves if they become torn or heavily contaminated. - Remove and discard gloves before leaving the patient room or care area, and immediately perform hand hygiene.
+- o Put on clean, non-sterile gloves upon entry into the patient room or care area. - Change gloves if they become torn or heavily contaminated. - Remove and discard gloves before leaving the patient room or care area, and immediately perform hand hygiene. - Double gloving is not recommended when providing care to patients with suspected or confirmed SARS-CoV-2 infection.